-A will is a document in which a person (the testator) sets out how he or she would like their property to be dealt with after their death.
+In Queensland, a will is a document in which a person (the testator) sets out how they would like their property to be dealt with after their death.
 Commonly, this includes appointing someone to carry out the testator’s wishes (the executor) and disposing of property.
 In theory, a testator can dispose of his property in any way he sees fit – however there are procedures in place for people dissatisfied with these dispositions to apply to have the terms of the will varied.
 This article deals with making a will in Queensland.

 There are a number of formalities required to make a valid will.
 Firstly, it must be in writing.
 It does not need to be typed, as long as it is legible.
 Indeed, it does not even have to be in English as long as it can be translated into that language.

 Making a will in Queensland requires the testator to be at least 18 years of age, and of ‘sound mind’ – however, a married person under 18 can make a will.

 To have capacity to make a will, the testator must know that he or she is making a will, and must know broadly what is in the estate (not down to the last cent, but what the general assets are) and must appreciate the respective claims of anyone who may have an interest in the estate.

 The will needs to be signed and dated by the testator, in the presence of two independent witnesses.
 ‘Independent’ in this case means that the witness must not be a beneficiary under the will or, ideally, the spouse of a beneficiary.
 While a beneficiary witnessing the will does not invalidate the will, it does make the gift to the witness void.

 Once the will has been executed, it should be kept in a safe, preferably fireproof place.
 On no account should any amendment or alteration be made to the will, nor should anything be pinned, stapled or otherwise attached to it.
 In normal circumstances, such amendments are disregarded in interpreting the will – however, if a particular term is completely obliterated, and cannot be recreated through other means, that particular term is void.